 Biker’s Arm is a broad term for the nerve damage that a motorcyclist can suffer in his or her arm and hand when the motorcycle – again, typically weighing around 400 pounds – lands on the arm.
 The nerve damage can result in partial or complete paralysis of the arm and hand.
 The motorcyclist may, in turn, need extensive medical treatment.
 The injury may also limit the motorcyclist’s ability to work and enjoy life as he or she did before the crash.

-Biker’s Arm usually involves damage to one or more of the following nerves which branch from the brachial plexus located at the base of one’s neck:
+A biker’s Arm usually involves damage to one or more of the following nerves which branch from the brachial plexus located at the base of one’s neck:

 - Median nerve – This nerve transmits signals to the front of the forearm and to muscles in the palm of your hand at the base of the thumb.
 It is sometimes called “the laborer’s nerve.”